Article

 Five key takeaways for individual taxpayers from the One Big Beautiful Bill Act

 The One Big Beautiful Bill Act (OBBBA) (P.L.
-119-21) made numerous changes to individual tax provisions.
+119-21) made numerous changes to provisions for individual taxpayers.
 Some of these changes affect the 2025 tax year, so taxpayers should consider the following items immediately:

 1. TCJA rates and brackets preserved